spyroot/photon_rt/README.md

 is used in both VM and Bare metal.

 In the case of a VM, the ISO is used to boot the VM and install OS from kick-start. i.e., it is an unattended installation.
 Thus, In both cases, the automated build system, first build a reference iso file.

 For example local directory contains ph4-rt-refresh.iso or system fetch the reference ISO from the web.

 ## What it builds  ?

-An automated system for VMware Real time Photon OS version 4 and 5 and consists build three phases.
+An automated system for VMware Real time Photon OS version 4 and 5 and consists build multiply phases.
 Make sure you familiar with Photon OS itself.
 [Photon OS](https://github.com/vmware/photon)

-It leverages build in Photon OS capability to install OS from kickstart installation.
+It leverages build in Photon OS capability to install OS from kickstart spec and it unattended installation. i.e. it implies you correctly re-adjusted boot source in BIOS before you install OS.

 Phase one system generates reference kick-start ISO.
 During this phase the first step is to decide whether to build an online or offline version.